What this has to do with placemaking

 A period tour guide in action

-After walking every day past dazed visitors, and costumed guides in Revolutionary War attire (above), it dawned on you: it’s tough being a tourist in Boston.
-It's not much easier being a visitor.
-And it could be better to be a resident.
+After walking every day past dazed visitors, and costumed guides in Revolutionary War attire (above), it's dawning on you: it’s tough being a tourist in Boston.
+It's not much easier being a resident, sometimes.

 Back at the dawn of the web, O’Reilly Media CEO Tim O’Reilly used to talk about “information pain.”
 Back then the pain was around building web sites, and navigating the internet.